 6. Hire, pay and promote women

 Speaking of equality and gender ratios, try to aim for equal representation, pay and promotion opportunities in your company’s workforce.
 If you’re in a position to influence hiring processes, make sure that they are free from biases and are fair.
-Search for talent on recruiting platforms that have a good pool of female candidates and do bias and interview training with team members who will be conducting the interviews.
+Search for talent on recruiting platforms that have a good pool of female candidates.
+Do bias and interview training with team members who will be conducting the interviews.

-Ensure that women and men are getting paid equally and fairly – based on their value and what they’ve done for the company.
+Ensure that women and men are getting paid equally and fairly.
+People should be paid based on their value and what they’ve done for the company.
 Don’t base their salary on their previous earnings – as that can bring inequality to the table and promote pay transparency.
-It can be the case that their past companies may have paid them less because they had systemic gender discrimination built into the company culture and therefore the pay structure.
+Past companies may have paid them less because they had systemic gender discrimination built into the company.

 Finally, help women get promoted.
-Whether by simply giving them credit when they deserve it, or if you see a woman who deserves a promotion but is getting overlooked, thoughtfully mention it to the people in power.
-And if you are in the position to promote, make sure you’re fair and aren’t overlooking certain people due to biases.
+Give credit when they deserve it.
+If you see a woman who deserves a promotion but is getting overlooked, thoughtfully mention it to the people in power.
+And if you are in the position to promote, make sure you’re being fair.

 7. Support women through mentorship and sponsorship

 Mentoring women is the best way to understand what they’re going through and give back by helping them.
-Whether as a peer mentor or as a more senior advisor – mentoring is always an incredible way to give back and grow together.
+You don’t have to be an expert– you can be a peer.
+It’s an incredible way to give back and grow together.
 Find a female mentee and try to keep the 50/50 gender ratio if you have more than one mentee.